spaceInvaders/freeforum/README.md

 5. Finally **Run IIS Express** for FreeForum.Web project (F5)

-6. After Registration you have to confirm your your account via email **on the same device** you run  FreeForum.Web project
+6. After Registration you have to confirm your account via email **on the same device** you run  FreeForum.Web project

 ### DB diagram: